-The Planning Official may require the applicant to submit a report prepared by a qualified professional which describes how the proposal will or will not comply with the criteria for approving a minor improvement.
+The Planning Official may require the applicant to submit a report prepared by a Qualified Professional which describes how the proposal will or will not comply with the criteria for approving a minor improvement.
+The Planning Official's decision may be appealed in accordance with Section 90.160.